Skip to content

 codeteleport auth login

-Section titled ““No Claude Code sessions found for this directory.””
+Section titled ““No coding sessions found for this directory.””

-You ran codeteleport push from a directory that has no Claude Code sessions.
-Make sure you’re in the project root where you’ve used Claude Code:
+You ran codeteleport push from a directory that has no coding sessions for your configured agent.
+Make sure you’re in the project root where you’ve used your AI coding agent (Claude Code, Codex, or Antigravity):

 Terminal window